ericcapiz/psi-shop/README.md

 ![Project Image](https://i.ibb.co/wBwwW28/psi.png)

-> Psi-Shop is an ecommerce site that lets users add/remove from thier car and allows those items to be purchased.
+> Psi-Shop is an ecommerce site that lets users add/remove from thier cart and allows those items to be purchased.
 ---

 ### Table of Contents